-- Follow the instructions of the safety responsible present at the site or a staff member trained in first aid procedures. - Call Asociacion Chilena de Seguridad (ACHS) in Calama and ask for instructions.
+- Follow the instructions of the safety responsible present at the site or a staff member trained in first aid procedures. - Call the APEX Base and make sure that the information is passed to the Station Manager or his safety representative. - APEX has an agreement with ALMA about the use of the ALMA first aid station and assistance from the ALMA paramedics.
+Call ALMA safety on channel 4 for assistance. - Call Asociacion Chilena de Seguridad (ACHS) in Calama and ask for instructions.
 If necessary ACHS will contact the San Pedro first aid station and police.
 APEX has an agreement with ACHS for treatment of APEX staff and APEX visitors.
 If there is no answer by ACHS, call the first aid station in San Pedro and get instructions from the paramedic.
-Ask the paramedic to contact Asociacion Chilena de Seguridad (ACHS). - Call the APEX Base and make sure that the information is passed to the Station Manager or his representative. - APEX will have an agreement with ALMA about the use of the ALMA first aid station and assistance from the ALMA paramedic, once these become available.
+Ask the paramedic to contact Asociacion Chilena de Seguridad (ACHS). - Call the APEX Base and make sure that the information is passed to the Station Manager or his representative